To start replicating virtual machines to your cloud organization, you configure replication from the source site by using the vSphere Web Client.

 Verify that the Disaster Recovery to Cloud service is enabled in the target cloud organization.

 Configure a connection to the cloud organization to which you want to replicate data.
-See Connect to a Cloud Provider Site in Installing and Configuring vSphere Replication to Cloud.
+See Connect to a Cloud Provider Site.

 - On the vSphere Web Client Home page, click VMs and Templates.